allain1324/Paisa/README.md

    }
    ```

+3. Check `untranslated.json` for anything missing keys need to be translated
-3. Run the app and check once
+4. Run the app and check once

 ### Steps to build project